Dead Line (Inside No. 9)

 "Dead Line" is a Halloween special episode of the British black comedy anthology television programme Inside No. 9.
-Written by Steve Pemberton and Reece Shearsmith, the episode was directed by Barbara Wiltshire and was first broadcast live on 28 October 2018, on BBC Two.
+Written by Steve Pemberton and Reece Shearsmith, it was directed by Barbara Wiltshire and was first broadcast live on 28 October 2018, on BBC Two.
 It stars Pemberton, Shearsmith and Stephanie Cole.
-The episode was filmed at Maidstone Studios representing Granada Studios, infamous for supposedly being haunted, and its many disasters.
+It is a live broadcast, and it pretended to experience technical difficulties while it was filming.

+The plot is centered around Granada Studios, infamous for its many disasters and its supposedly being haunted.
+During the broadcast, the episode was presented as being filmed at Granada; it was actually being filmed at The Maidstone Studios.

 Plot

-Arthur Flitwick (Steve Pemberton) returns home with a phone he has found and wishes to return it to its owner.
-He calls the last number dialled, Moira O'Keefe (Stephanie Cole).
-She says it belongs to Elsie Mitchelle, and advises Arthur to contact the local vicar, Reverend Neil (Reece Shearsmith).
+Arthur Flitwick, played by Steve Pemberton, returns home with a phone he has found and wishes to return it to its owner.
+He calls the last number dialled, Moira O'Keefe, played by Stephanie Cole.
+She says it belongs to Elsie Mitchelle, and advises Arthur to contact the local vicar, Reverend Neil, played by Reece Shearsmith.
 That evening, Neil enters the house, enquires how Arthur found the phone, and attempts to collect it.
-Arthur says he prefers to keep the phone and return it to Elsie; after some time, Neil leaves.
+Arthur says he prefers to keep the phone and return it to Elsie; Neil leaves.

 Technical issues arise, and the characters are inaudible.
-An announcer (Becky Wright) apologizes for the issues with the sound, and the issues eventually become unfixable.
-"A Quiet Night In" is rerun to replace the timeslot, and is also marred by technical issues.
-During a scene of the episode in which a homeowner is eating dinner unaware of two burglars, the house's flood lights activate revealing a ghost standing at the window.
-The ghost bangs on the glass and the feed glitches before cutting back to the now empty living room set.
-The announcer returns and apologizes once again, but is cut off by intermittent whispering.
-She asks "Is someone there?" and screams.
+An announcer apologizes for the issues with the sound, resuming the broadcast after the announcement.
+However, the issues are unfixable, and "A Quiet Night In" is rerun to replace the timeslot.
+During the rerun, a ghost appears outside the window of the house from the episode.
+The ghost bangs on the glass and the feed glitches before cutting back to the now empty set of Dead Line.
+The announcer apologizes once again for the technical difficulties, but is repeatedly cut off by intermittent whispering.
+She asks, "is someone there?", after which a loud beep is heard, followed by the announcer screaming.

 The episode cuts to live CCTV footage of the set.
-It then suddenly cuts to archived filming of Public Enemy Number One.
-Bobby Davro is put in stocks, and the prop falls.
-Davro's face is smashed into the floor, nearly killing him.
-Another cut shows a feed of Pemberton and Shearsmith complaining about the technical issues and the episode in general.
+It then suddenly cuts to footage of a real live broadcast that went wrong.
+On an episode of Public Enemy Number One (1992), Bobby Davro was put in stocks.
+The prop malfunctions, causing the stocks to fall, and Davro's face was smashed into the floor, which nearly killed him.

+The episode cuts back to live CCTV footage of the makeup room.
+Pemberton and Shearsmith complain about the technical issues, and the concept of the episode being live in general.

-An episode of Most Haunted is broadcast, discussing the hauntings that occur within Granada Studios.
-It then jumps back to studio footage of the phone ringing.
-Cole picks it up and talks for a while with an unknown person.
-Meanwhile, Pemberton and Shearsmith learn they are being broadcast while reading through various historical disasters within Granada Studios.
+A clip from an episode of Most Haunted is suddenly broadcast, discussing the hauntings that occurred within Granada Studios, where "Dead Line" is being filmed.
+It then cuts back to studio footage of the phone from the set ringing.
+Cole answers it and talks with an unseen individual named Alan.
+Meanwhile, Pemberton and Shearsmith learn they are being broadcast on BBC Two while reading about various historical disasters that occurred in Granada Studios, including Davro's prop malfunction and the death of a man named Alan Starr by hanging.